biosustain/THG/README.md

-# THG: The most comprehensive general construction of human metabolism to date
+# The Human GEM (THG): The most comprehensive general construction of human metabolism to date

 A protocol for the automatic construction of highly curated genome-scale models of human metabolism.